blunt1337/wtfcmd/src/pages/index.md

 ### Setup your project

-It's so simple, just create a .wtfcmd.yml file in the root of your project.
+Create a .wtfcmd.yml file in the root of your project and you're done.
 You can define all the commands the project needs in there, check the [samples](/samples) page to get inspired, or keep reading for a step by step example.

 #### Step by step

 This is a step by step example to build a .wtfcmd.yml file to start a docker image.

-##### 1. it's name
+##### 1. the name
 The name of my command will be `wtf docker start`, but want an alias `wtf dkr s` too.
 I put in my empty .wtfcmd.yml file:
 ```yaml